+A friend in need is a friend indeed.
 Yesterday my car tire was slashed and I needed help.
 I called a friend and her pastor husband.
 They came, they helped, they prayed for my family, then they went home.
 They did not ask me why I needed help with the car.
 They did not say, ‘Why did you use up all your AAA service calls?”
 They just showed up and helped.
 That is the kind of friend I want to be.
-When someone calls and asks for help I want to show up, help and keep it moving.
+When someone calls and asks for help I want to show up, help, and keep it moving.

 [Tweet “When a friend asks for help, it is a friend’s job to help.”]